mbu147/outlook-for-linux/app/config/README.md

 ### Configuring list of images

 1. List of images are to be stored in `<customBGServiceBaseUrl>/config.json`.
-2. In Teams V1, it would look like this:
+2. In Outlook V1, it would look like this:
 ```json
 [
 	{